 Guidelines for remuneration to senior executives

-On 23 February 2021, the annual general meeting resolved on the following guidelines for remuneration to senior executives to apply until further notice, however, no longer than until the annual general meeting 2025:
+The Annual General Meeting resolved on 16 May 2023 to adopt the following guidelines for remuneration to senior executives, to be applied until further notice (however, no longer than until the Annual General Meeting 2027):

-These guidelines apply to remuneration to senior executives in the Company.
+These guidelines apply to remuneration to senior executives in Pierce Group AB (publ) (“Pierce” or the “Company”).
 For the purposes of these guidelines, senior executives include the CEO, the deputy CEO (if applicable), and certain other executives who, from time to time, are members of the Pierce Executive Team.

-These guidelines do not apply to any remuneration resolved upon or approved by the general meeting and are only applicable to remuneration agreed, and amendments to remuneration already agreed, after the adoption of these guidelines by the annual general meeting 2021.
+These guidelines do not apply to any remuneration resolved upon or approved by the General Meeting and are only applicable to remuneration agreed, and amendments to remuneration already agreed, after the adoption of these guidelines by the Annual General Meeting 2023.

-These guidelines constitute a frame for which remuneration to senior executives may be decided by the board of directors during the period of time for which the guidelines are in force.
+These guidelines constitute a framework under which the Board of Directors may determine remuneration to senior executives during the period of time for which the guidelines are in force.

-Pierce’s business strategy is to develop, produce, and sell gear, parts and accessories for motorcycle riders through online stores.
+Pierce is a leading European e-commerce company selling motorcycle and snowmobile gear, parts, accessories and streetwear to passionate customers through the online stores 24MX, XLMOTO, and Sledstore.
 For further information regarding Pierce’s strategic priorities, please refer to the Company’s annual report and the Company’s website, www.piercegroup.com.

-The Company’s remuneration principles shall be designed to ensure responsible and sustainable remuneration decisions that support the Pierce’s business strategy, long-term interests and sustainable business practices.
-Pierce strives to offer a total remuneration that is in line with market terms and thus enables the Company to attract and retain qualified employees.
+The Company’s remuneration guidelines shall be designed to ensure responsible and sustainable remuneration decisions that support the Pierce’s business strategy, long-term interests and sustainable business practices.
+Pierce strives to offer a total remuneration that is in line with market terms, thus enabling the Company to attract and retain qualified leaders.
 Total remuneration varies in relation to the individual’s responsibilities and performance.

-Remuneration for senior executives under employments subject to other mandatory rules than Swedish must be duly adjusted to comply with such rules and may be duly adjusted to comply with established local practice, taking into account, to the extent possible, the overall purpose of the guidelines.
+Remuneration for senior executives may properly be adjusted where relevant to reflect mandatory rules in the relevant jurisdiction of employment and may be duly adjusted to comply with established local practice, taking into account, to the extent possible, the overall purpose of these guidelines.

 Elements of remuneration